 Half of the more than 650 rental homes and condos offered by two of the barrier island's primary rental companies, Collins Vacation Rentals and Resort Vacation Properites, boast pet-friendly lodging options, included in the rental price.

 The Journeys of St. George outfitting store accommodates dogs on boat cruises and fishing excursions.

 In nearby Apalachicola, dogs are welcome on the patios at Chef Eddie's Magnolia Grill and Steamer's Raw Bar and Petunia for Pets and their People, which sell pet gifts, apparel and treats.

 St. George Island State Park

-Pets are allowed on paved areas and campsites, but not in the bathrooms or other buildings, or on the trails or the beach.
+Pets are allowed on paved areas, campsites, and nature trails but not in the bathrooms or other buildings, or on the beach.
 Call 850-927-2111 for more details.

 Franklin County is the only county in Florida which allows dogs to go free on the the beach, but they must be under voice command and cleaned up after.
 If your dog is near people, it should be on a leash.

 APALACHICOLA BAY ANIMAL CLINIC, Veternarian Hobson Fulmer.
 187 Hwy 98 in Eastpoint.
 Clinic: 850-670-8306, Emergency: 850-927-2510. http://abac.vetstreet.com